 In financial markets –

-• a Bull is a positive investor: one with a view that the markets are improving and are yet to get better; their ‘glass is half full’;
+- a Bull is a positive investor.
+They have a view that the markets are improving and are yet to get better; their ‘glass is half full’;

-A relatively recent experience (at time of original post of this article) saw us enter a Bear market early in 2008 following the start of the downturn in December 2007; and a Bull phase during April this year after ‘the bottom’ was struck around 9 March 2009.
+A notable relatively recent experience saw a Bear market early in 2008 following the start of the downturn in December 2007.
+A rapid return to a Bull phase startedf during April 2009 after ‘the bottom’ was struck around 9 March.

 Strategy also influences financial market outcomes

-In any event, these are terms that are more significant to short-term traders in shares than they are for investors (who usually have a longer-term horizon).
+In any event, these are terms that are more significant to short-term traders in shares than they are for investors.
 ‘Why is this so?’, you might ask.

-As our clients are aware, we do not encourage ‘timing the market’ as regular entry and exit strategies – although there may arise occasions, when ‘topping up’ is happening, that we may adopt this approach.
+As our clients are aware, we do not encourage ‘timing the market’ as regular entry and exit strategies.
+We acknowledge that there may arise occasions, when ‘topping up’ is happening, that we may adopt this approach.

 For a principal investment strategy however, ‘time in the market’ is far more rewarding – and provides a greater opportunity to benefit from share market volatility.